Microchip-MPLAB-Harmony/net_apps_sam_rh71/apps/tcpip_client_server/readme.md

 The TCP/IP TCP & UDP Client Server configuration demonstrates creating a network client and a network server that uses both TCP and UDP socket APIs respectively.

-**TCP/IP TCP and UDP Client Server MHC Configuration**
+**TCP/IP TCP and UDP Client Server MCC Configuration**

 The following Project Graph diagram shows the Harmony components included in the TCP and UDP Client Server demonstration application.

--   MHC is launched by selecting **Tools \> Embedded \> MPLAB® Harmony 3 Configurator** from the MPLAB X IDE, demo project is ready to be configured and regenerated.
+-   MCC is launched by selecting **Tools \> Embedded \> MPLAB® Code Configurator** from the MPLAB X IDE, demo project is ready to be configured and regenerated.

 -   **TCP/IP Root Layer Project Graph**